 Sooner or later, every person who wants to seriously follow Jesus must face the fact that God is going to have to allow something to break you so that you will let go of the stubborn vice grip you have on your own heart and life.
 In order for God to guide you the way He wants, you’re going to have to be broken.
-You are going to have to be broken from self-reliance in order for God to heal and restore you to the place where your trust and reliance is on Him.
+You are going to have to be broken from self-reliance in order for God to heal and restore you to the place where your trust and reliance are on Him.

-Personal brokenness is God’s way of moving you into a new identity and a new life.
+Brokenness is God’s way of moving you into a new identity and a new life.
 Because God is the Healer of the broken, you can trust Him to put you back together when you’ll never be able to put yourself together on your own.

 1. How much of your life do you withhold or even withdraw from God’s hand?
 How much of your life or your plans do you dare not relinquish to God?

 2. How deeply are you broken?
 In what aspect of your life does God need to break you more?